Article · Psychology

 What is Emotional Intelligence?

-According to Mental Health America, emotional intelligence is “the ability to manage your own emotions while also understanding the emotions of those around you.”
+"Emotional intelligence is the ability to manage your own emotions while also understanding the emotions of those around you." — Mental Health America

 Five key elements